ztyyLV/barcode-reader-docs-mobile/programming/android/samples/performance.md

 **Time out**

+The parameter `Timeout` controls the maximum time consumption on processing a single image/frame.
+For image decoding scenarios, you can set a longer `Timeout` to ensure the barcode reader decode as many barcodes as possible from the image.
+For video barcode decoding scenarios, not all video frame contains a barcode.
+You can reduce the `Timeout` to enable your barcode reader to quickly quit the video frames without a barcode.
+The Timeout parameter benefits the speed of barcode decoding but might reduce the read rate.

 **Deblur Modes**

-The `DeblurModes` parameter enable the Barcode Reader to try different algorthm on processing the blurry barcodes.
-This parameter will benefits the read rate but reduce the processing speed.
-In addition, processing the blurry images might cause misreading.
+The `DeblurModes` parameter enables the barcode reader to try different algorithms on processing the blurry barcodes.
+This parameter will benefit the read rate but reduce the processing speed.

-## Single Barcode Performance

-**Template**

-- `VIDEO_SINGLE_BARCODE`

-You can simply choose the single barcode temple to

-## Speed First Performance

-**Template**

-- `VIDEO_SPEED_FIRST`
-- `IMAGE_SPEED_FIRST`

 ### Other Settings

 **Set Scan Region**

-Reducing the scan region size is the most effective way to speed up the barcode reading.
-To reduce the scan region size, you can restrict the border of the scan region via [`PublicRuntimeSettings`]({{ site.android_api }}auxiliary-PublicRuntimeSettings.html) and [`RegionDefinition`]({{ site.android_api }}auxiliary-RegionDefinition.html) classes.
-Displaying the scan region on the UI can also guide the users to manually approach the barcode area.
+Configuring the scan region via `CameraEnhancer` method `setScanRegion` can further improve the barcode decoding speed.
+The video frames will be cropped based on the `scanRegion` setting before they are processed by the barcode reader.
+The `scanRegion` setting benefits the processing speed but might reduce the read rate at the same time.

 <div align="center">
     <p><img src="assets/region-definition.png" width="70%" alt="region-def"></p>
     <p>Reduce the Size of Scan Area</p>
 </div>

-**Multi-Frame Confirmation**
+**Multi-Frame Verification**

 When a barcode result has been decoded more than once within a short period of time, we can confirm it is a correct result and output it.
 However, if a barcode result has never been decoded a second time within a period of time, we consider it a misread result and discard it.

-**Error-Prone Barcode Filter**
+You can enable the multi-frame verification to further improve the result accuracy via the method `enableResultVerification`.

-**Result Filter**
+**Frame Filter**

-**Camera Enhancer Settings**
+Frame filter is one of the camera enhancer features.
+You can enable it via `CameraEnhancer` method `enableFeatures`.
+The frame filter helps in filtering blurry video frames to improve the barcode decoding accuracy.
+It also improves the speed performance of low-end devices.

+**Fast Mode**

+Fast mode is one of the camera enhancer features.
+You can enable it via `CameraEnhancer` method `enableFeatures`.
+Similar to the `scanRegion` setting, the fast mode will crop the video frames into different sizes to improve the processing speed.
+You can configure the detailed cropping size via `CameraEnhancer` method `updateAdvanceSettings`.
+Please note, the method `setScanRegion` will negate the fast mode.
+Please select one of them when you want to implement the frame cropping.